-The member states should aim to expand the scope of criminalization and punishment to include to all communities, whether military or otherwise inachieving the principle of legality.
+The member states should aim to expand the scope of criminalization and punishment to include to all communities, whether military or otherwise in achieving the principle of legality.
 This principle states that no crime and no punishment should be judged on except by law, and the accused should be given a chance in national jurisdiction in the fight against these crimes.
 This means both trial and punishment should not be handed over to the Prosecutor especially the International Criminal Court

-&lt;sup>150Anzi R. Hamad, Guantanamo Detainees Between International Humanitarian Law And The Logic Of Force, Journal Of Law, Kuwait University, No. 4, P. 45.
-Frits Kalshoven, Yves Sandoz And Other, Implementation Of International Humanitarian Law,(London:Martinus against the citizens of the country, especially the leaders and officials unless the national judiciary is unable to judge the perpetrators on international crimes charges
+150Anzi R. Hamad, Guantanamo Detainees Between International Humanitarian Law And The Logic Of Force, Journal Of Law, Kuwait University, No. 4, P. 45.

-Nijhoff, 1989) P.121.
+151 Frits Kalshoven, Yves Sandoz And Other, Implementation Of International Humanitarian Law, (London:Martinus Nijhoff, 1989) P.121.

-&lt;sup>152 Arizi R. Hamad, The Trial Of War Criminals Under The Rules Of International Law, Journal Of Law, Kuwait University, 1991, P. 352.
+152 Anzi R. Hamad, The Trial Of War Criminals Under The Rules Of International Law, Journal Of Law, Kuwait University, 1991, P.352.